erikaheidi/dynacover-actions/README.md

-# Dynacover Docker Action
+# Dynacover Action

+[Dynacover](https://github.com/erikaheidi/dynacover) is a CLI application that dynamically generates Twitter header images showcasing your latest followers and/or GitHub Sponsors.
-This action runs [erikaheidi/dynacover](https://github.com/erikaheidi/dynacover) to update the Twitter header image of the account linked through the secret keys that must be previously defined as [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+This action runs Dynacover to update the Twitter header image of the account linked through the secret keys that must be previously defined as [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

+Please refer to [erikaheidi/dynacover](https://github.com/erikaheidi/dynacover) for more details on how Dynacover works, what are the customization options, and how to create custom templates.

 ## Requirements
 You'll need to set up your Twitter API credentials and user tokens using [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets), on the same repository